-Judges almost always require convicted batterers to attend a year-long treatment and counseling program.
-11
+If you are convicted of domestic violence, judges will almost always require you to attend a year-long treatment and counseling program.11

-Perhaps worst of all is that a DV conviction goes on the defendant’s permanent criminal record.
+Perhaps worst of all is that a DV conviction goes on your permanent criminal record.

 Domestic abusers are usually prohibited from getting custody of their minor children in California.
-But they are still often able to obtain visitation rights.
+Though they are still often able to obtain visitation rights.

 Note that for purposes of determining custody, a criminal conviction is not required for a family law judge to determine there was domestic violence.

 Though a judge will definitely decide there was domestic violence if one parent was convicted of a crime of domestic violence against the other parent within the previous five years.
 See Family Code Section 3044.